 As of the Record Date, 53,092,020 shares of Sallie Mae Common Stock were outstanding and eligible to be voted, held by approximately 23,000 shareholders.
-As of the Record Date, Sallie Mae's directors, named executive officers beneficially owned 323,198 shares of Sallie Mae Common Stock (excluding 387,970 shares underlying stock options), or less than 1% of the shares of Sallie Mae Common Stock outstanding as of such date.
+As of the Record Date, Sallie Mae's directors, named executive officers beneficially owned 285,084 shares of Sallie Mae Common Stock, or less than 1% of the shares of Sallie Mae Common Stock outstanding as of such date.
 The Sallie Mae Common Stock is listed on the New York Stock Exchange ("NYSE") under the symbol "SLM."